 The main functions of the museum: Scientific research on the people of Vietnam, collection, classification, evaluation, preservation, restoration, display, exploitation, introduction of the historical and cultural values of the nation, while providing ethnographic materials.
 Currently, the museum is preserving 25.000 objects of all kinds, 42.000 movies, hundreds of cassettes and other objects reflect all aspects of the 54 ethnics groups living on Vietnam soil.
 This fabulous collection relating to Vietnam’s ethnic minorities features well-presented tribal art, artifacts and everyday objects gathered from across the nation, and examples of traditional village houses.
 Displays have labels in Vietnamese, French and English.

-Exploring Vietnam Museum of Ethnology
+Exploring Vietnam Ethnology Museum

-The museum has three main display areas: Trong Dong building, outdoor exhibition area and Southeast Asia exhibition area.
+Vietnam Ethnology Museum has three main display areas: Trong Dong building, outdoor exhibition area and Southeast Asia exhibition area.
 Looking at from outsides, visitors will be attracted by the presentations.
 Because from form to content are very scientific and logical, easily grasp the cultural colors of each nation.

 Trong Dong Building